chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Node-id generation and tree matching skip classes and parametrized leaves.", "PROJECT NOTE": "Extend TestTreeNodeFinder to match exact leaf using param values from decorators.", "NEW INSTRUCTION": "WHEN caret is on test class or parametrize value THEN compute exact node-id and select leaf" }

+[2025-12-12 20:55] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "add tests, implement action, extract shared toggler, register action, run tests, run build", "BOTTLENECK": "The plan was not executed into concrete tests or code changes.", "PROJECT NOTE": "Reuse TogglePytestSkipIntention logic via a shared toggler and mirror testing patterns from TogglePytestSkipIntentionTest and PytestNodeIdGeneratorTest.", "NEW INSTRUCTION": "WHEN task requests plan and tests THEN write tests and run full test suite" }

+[2025-12-12 20:55] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "explore optional inspection",
+    "MISSING STEPS": "implement intention, add resources, register intention, add tests, run tests", "BOTTLENECK": "No implementation or tests were executed after planning.", "PROJECT NOTE": "Follow the registration and resource patterns used by existing exception intentions.", "NEW INSTRUCTION": "WHEN proposing new intention THEN implement it, add resources and tests, run full tests" }

+[2025-12-12 20:58] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "search project (duplicate),open unrelated file", "MISSING STEPS": "add tests,run tests",
+    "BOTTLENECK": "No tests were actually created or executed.", "PROJECT NOTE": "Reuse AbstractMethodUtils and existing inspection/quick-fix test patterns for new inspection.", "NEW INSTRUCTION": "WHEN task requires creating tests THEN add test files and run all tests" }